-- 1. The meeting was called to order at 09:34 a.m. by Pat Landgraf in conformance with the Wisconsin open meeting laws. - 2.
-A roll call was conducted and a sign-in sheet was circulated. - 3.
+- 1. The meeting was called to order at 10:03 a.m. by Committee Co-Chair Mark Dennis in conformance with the Wisconsin Open Meeting Law. - 2.
+A sign-in sheet was distributed.
+Members and consultants introduced themselves. - 3.
 The committee reviewed the current roster.
-No updates were necessary.
+The committee has nine members and one vacancy for a total of ten seats.
+Members reviewed which trade(s) their companies sponsor and which areas of the state are not represented on the committee.